5 Classes

 The cml1 class provides basic support for the Linux kernel style build configuration system. “cml” stands for “Configuration Menu Language”, which originates from the Linux kernel but is also used in other projects such as U-Boot and BusyBox.
 It could have been called “kconfig” too.

-Enables compression for man pages and info pages.
+Enables compression for manual and info pages.
 This class is intended to be inherited globally.
 The default compression mechanism is gz (gzip) but you can select an alternative mechanism by setting the DOC_COMPRESS variable.

 The copyleft_compliance class preserves source code for the purposes of license compliance.
 This class is an alternative to the archiver class and is still used by some users even though it has been deprecated in favor of the archiver class.